-- (1) Measures that may be taken against the accused in order to secure his presence and successful conduct of the criminal proceedings shall be: summons, apprehension, house arrest, bail and custody. - (2) When deciding which of the above mentioned measures is to be applied, the competent body shall meet certain conditions for application of the measures, attempting not to apply more severe measure if the same effect can be achieved by application of a less severe measure. - (3) These measures shall also be cancelled ex officio immediately after the reasons for their application cease to exist, or they shall be replaced with a less severe measure when the conditions for it are created. - (4) The provision of this Chapter shall be applied to the suspect as well, as appropriate.
+- (1) Measures that may be taken against the accused in order to secure his presence and successful conduct of the criminal proceedings shall be: summons, apprehension, house arrest, bail and custody/detention. - (2) When deciding which of the above mentioned measures to take, the competent body shall meet certain requirements for application of the measures, attempting not to apply more severe measure if the same effect can be achieved by application of a less severe measure. - (3) These measures shall also be cancelled ex officio immediately after the reasons for their application cease to exist, or they shall be replaced with a less severe measure when the requirements for it are met. - (4) The provision of this Chapter shall be applied to the suspect as well, as appropriate.